Yvelo/gitscrap/README.md

 ### Pure random trajectories
 In this case the algorithm moves from repositories to repositories using fixed and predetermined probabilities to decide between each of the seven possible actions.

-In average GitScrap discovers 0.11 repositories each second which is not enough to cover the current growth rate of GitHub.
-An hourly pattern can be observed on the discovery speed which corresponds to GitHub API speed limitation which is based on an hourly cycle.
+In average GitScrap discovers 0.28 repositories each second which is not enough to cover the current growth rate of GitHub.
+An hourly pattern can be observed on the discovery speed.
+It corresponds to an improvable method to account for GitHub API speed limitation.

 As a reference, the average score of a pool of 30 Open Source repositories with successful commercial extensions is 4.16 (as compared with 1.72 for a random selection of repositories).
 When randomly selected 2.3% (est. 650000 public repositories) of the repositories have a score greater than 4.
 Even if the reinforced learning algorithm would only pick repositories with a score greater than 4 it would take him 6 months to inventory 90% of them.